tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 external party, this makes the server operator dependent on the CA's willingness to issue certificates with sufficiently short lifetimes.
 It also fails to address the issues with algorithm support.
-Nonetheless, existing automated issuance APIs like ACME may be useful for provisioning credentials, within an operator network.
+Nonetheless, existing automated issuance APIs like ACME may be useful for provisioning credentials within an operator network.